 execdtasp_BackupAndPurgeTrackingDatabase 0, 10, 20, '...destination path...', null, 0

 However, we don’t need to maintain the archived tracking data in a development machine, so I purge it periodically.
-BizTalk gives you the option to Archive and Purge the tracking data or just simply purge the data without archiving by changing the SQL Statement inside DTA Purge and Archive (BizTalkDTADb) Job to:
+BizTalk gives you the option to Archive and Purge the tracking data or simply purge the data without archiving by changing the SQL Statement inside DTA Purge and Archive (BizTalkDTADb) Job to:

 declare@dtLastBackup datetime set@dtLastBackup = GetUTCDate() execdtasp_PurgeTrackingDatabase 1, 0, 7, @dtLastBackup

-So, why this was failing?
+So, why was this failing?

-Due to a spelling error, at first glance it may be difficult to understand, but at the end of the GetUTCDate function there is an extra 1.
+Due to a spelling error, at first glance, it may be difficult to understand, but at the end of the GetUTCDate function, there is an extra 1.

 Solution